Arezzo: Festivals

 Arezzo is home to an annual medieval festival called the Saracen Joust (Giostra del Saracino).
 In this, "knights" on horseback representing different areas of the town charge at a wooden target attached to a carving of a Saracen king and score points according to accuracy.
 Virtually all the town's people dress up in medieval costume and enthusiastically cheer on the competitors.

-From 1986 to 2006 Arezzo was also home to an annual popular music and culture festival, each July, called Arezzo Wave.
-Publicly funded, it attracts bands of high repute and attendees from all over Europe and North America.
-It also features literary and film expositions.
-In 2007 it was replaced by PLAY Arezzo Art Festival, still about rock music, involving local bands.
-Some artists invited in 2007 and 2008 were: Negrita, Peter Gabriel, Lou Reed, Joan Baez, Ben Harper, Goran Bregovic, Carmen Consoli, Max Gazzè, Peter Brook.
+Arezzo hosts an annual popular music and culture festival each July, called Arezzo Wave.
+Publicly funded, it attracts bands of high repute and attendees from all over Europe and North America and features some literary and film expositions.